Prevention of falls FAQs

 - Conduct a risk assessment or document a Safe Work Method Statement (SWMS)/Safe Operating Procedure (SOP) where required

-- Identify workers who require specific training (e.g. training on a risk assessment and Safe Operating Procedure (if applicable) and where a proficiency or high risk work licence is required, record and monitor their training in accordance with the HSW Handbook Training Needs Analysis and Training Plan and HSW Information, Instruction Training chapters
+- Identify workers who require specific training (e.g. training on a risk assessment and Safe Operating Procedure (if applicable) and where a proficiency or high risk work licence is required, record and monitor their training in accordance with the HSW Handbook Training Plan and HSW Information, Instruction and Training chapters.

 - Provide adequate supervision

 - Provide assistance (e.g. buddy) if required (This includes where there is a risk of a fall in access areas or doorways if a secure barrier cannot be erected or the door locked shut until the activity is completed.)

 - Select appropriate tools and equipment for the activity e.g. ladders, appliances which can be secured from falling if required (Note – no ladder other than a trestle ladder may be used to support planks for a working platform and any such platform may only be used for light duty work.
 The ladder is secured against displacement (i.e. slipping or sliding) and/or there is another person holding the base of the ladder.)

 - Advise workers of the reporting process if they identify any defects/problems with equipment

 - Advise workers of the University’s on-line reporting process for any incident/injury/hazard

 - Ensure the University’s contractor management system is followed (if applicable)